Root Canal Therapy in Wausau, WI

 - Discoloration of the tooth

 - A pimple-like lesion that appears on the gums adjacent to the tooth

 If you are experiencing any of these symptoms, don’t delay.
 Waiting to treat the problem could result in the infection spreading to other teeth or even throughout your system, creating further complications and discomfort.

-Root canal therapy is safe and effective with more than a 95 percent success rate.
-Once your tooth has been fixed, you can expect it to stay that way for a lifetime.
+Root canal therapy is safe and effective, with more than a 95 percent success rate.

-After your root canal is completed, you may experience some sensitivity and discomfort in the tooth.
-This can usually be controlled with medication, and we will discuss which options are right for you.
-As your body adjusts and realizes that it no longer has to fight an infection, the inflammation and sensitivity will fade away.
-Most people are able to return to a normal level of activity later that day or by the following day.
+After your root canal treatment, you may experience some sensitivity and discomfort in the tooth.
+Medication typically controls this, and we will discuss which options are right for you.
+As your body adjusts and realizes that it no longer has to fight an infection, the inflammation and sensitivity will fade away as well.
+Most people return to a healthy level of activity later that day or by the following day.

 Dr. Kim will also provide advice as to when you can expect your tooth to be fully restored to functionality.
 Depending on the extent of the infection, your tooth may require further restoration, and Dr. Kim will discuss this with you.